Introducing PoIEx - Points Of Intersection Explorer

 Limitations:

-• The Pod will not run if the node in the spec is not running or if it is out of resources to host it
+• The pod will not run if the node in the spec is not running or if it is out of resources to host it

 Consequently, it requires a detailed management of the available nodes and allocated resources for each group of workloads since the scheduling is pre-defined.

-Note: De-facto such approach invalidates all the computational efficiency benefits of the scheduler and it should be only applied on small groups of critical workloads easy to manage.
+Note: De-facto such an approach invalidates all the computational efficiency benefits of the scheduler and it should be only applied on small groups of critical workloads easy to manage.

 3. Affinity & Anti-affinity